dharmab/8492sqdn.net/content/guides/dcs/performance/index.md

 ### DLSS

 DLSS (Dynamic Learning Super Sampling) is a feature on Nvidia GPUs that renders the game at a lower resolution and then uses an AI model to generate a higher resolution image.
 This can be faster than rendering at the full resolution, at the tradeoff of blurriness/visual artifacts.
+Some people prefer the softer look and higher framerate with DLSS, some prefer the higher clarity without DLSS.

-The default settings for DLSS in DCS cause ghosting issues on fast-moving objects and blurs the HUD and MFDs in your cockpit.
-You can improve these issues by following these steps to use a better DLSS preset and exclude the HUD/MFDs from DLSS:
+The default settings for DLSS in DCS cause ghosting issues on fast-moving objects and blur the HUD and MFDs in your cockpit.
+You can improve these issues:

+#### Override DLSS Version

+DCS uses an old version of DLSS, which is blurrier than the latest version.
+You can use the Nvidia App to override this with the latest version of DLSS, which is significantly improved.
+Use the Nvidia App to set to the the DLSS Override setting to Latest.

+#### Exclude the HUD/MFDs from DLSS

 1. Navigate to your [Saved Games folder](#saved-games-folder)
 2. Create a `Config/` folder if it doesn't already exist